Sushant1703/MuSync/README.md

 # MuSync

 **MuSync** 🎶 is a music synchronization tool that allows users to listen to audio files together in perfect sync, regardless of their location.
 Whether you're hosting a party 🎉,having a virtual hangout 🖥️, or collaborating in a workspace 🤝, MuSync makes it easy to share and enjoy music with friends or colleagues.
+It is developed by three freshmen from IIT R Electrical dept. ( Sushant Goyal, Jashan Jindal, Nivant Sharma)

 **Features** ✨